Important information on entry and residence for people fleeing Ukraine

 We are striving to provide answers to all questions.
 As soon as we have news, we will inform you immediately here and on Facebook.

-On our "Local Information" page, you will find an overview of counselling and support services throughout Germany.
-You can also use our search engine to look for counselling services in larger cities.
+On our "Local Information" page, you will find an overview of counselling and support services throughout Germany in English and German.
+There you can also use our search engine to look for counselling services in larger cities.
 Visit asyl.net to look for additional local services.
 In both search engines, you can filter the results by language.

 IOM offers free counselling to refugees from Ukraine.
 They can provide you with support and advice on looking for a job, medical care and state aid, among other things.
 You can reach the staff via WhatsApp, Telegram or Viber on the following numbers: +38 050 428 45 65, +38 050 030 22 68 and +38 050 428 46 60.
 The staff speak Ukrainian, Russian and English.